jake673/cubes_intersection/README.md

 4- test if one the segments (edges) of Cube2 go through Cube1<br />
     if YES then return TRUE : intersection<br />

-5- we move Cube1 with InverseMatrix of Cube2 :
+5- we move Cube1 with InverseMatrix of Cube2 : <br />
 so that we can compare Cube1 with Cube2 when Cube2 is in position 0,0,0 and rotation 0,0,0<br />
     (this way it is easier and faster to test)<br />